openebs-archive/openebs-docs/docs/ugcstor-csi.md

   #### Steps to create a cStor StorageClass:
    1. Decide the CStorPoolCluster for which you want to create a Storage Class.
    2. Decide the replicaCount based on your requirement/workloads.
 OpenEBS doesn't restrict the replica count to set, but a <b>maximum of 5</b> replicas are allowed.
 It depends how users configure it, but for the availability of volumes <b>at least (n/2 + 1) replicas</b> should be up and connected to the target, where n is the replicaCount.
-The Replica Count should be greater than or equal to the number of cStor Pool Instances(CSPIs).
+The Replica Count should be always less  than or equal to the number of cStor Pool Instances(CSPIs).
 The following are some example cases:
     <ul>
     <li>If a user configured replica count as 2, then always 2 replicas should be available to perform operations on volume.</li>
     <li>If a user configured replica count as 3 it should require at least 2 replicas should be available for volume to be operational.</li>